Peterborough ditch murders: Victims

 Kevin Lee was a property developer, landlord and lover of Dennehy.
 Lukasz Slaboszewski, a Polish national, met Dennehy through a shared interest in drink and drugs, and John Chapman was a housemate of Dennehy.
 Slaboszewski was killed at some point between 19 and 29 March 2013.
 Both Lee and Chapman were killed on 29 March.
 Lee's body was found the next day near Newborough; Dennehy had dressed his body in a black sequined dress before dumping the corpse.
 The bodies of Slaboszewski and Chapman were found on 3 April near Thorney with stab wounds.

-After the killings, Dennehy was driven by her friend Gary Stretch (formerly known as Gary Richards) to Hereford where she stabbed two men, chosen separately and at random, both of whom survived.
-Both men were dog walkers; she stole the second man's dog.
+Dennehy put Slaboszewski's remains in a bin, and brought a 14-year-old girl whom she had befriended to see them.
+After the killings, Dennehy's friend Gary Stretch (formerly known as Gary Richards) drove her to Hereford where she stabbed two men, chosen separately and at random.
+Both survived.
+Both were dog walkers; she stole the second man's dog.
 Another man, travelling in the car unwillingly, was later cleared of criminal involvement in the attacks.